Oceanic zone

 The oceanic zone is typically defined as the area of the ocean lying beyond the continental shelf (e.g. the neritic zone), but operationally is often referred to as beginning where the water depths drop to below 200 m, seaward from the coast into the open ocean with its pelagic zone.

 It is the region of open sea beyond the edge of the continental shelf and includes 65% of the ocean's completely open water.
 The oceanic zone has a wide array of undersea terrain, including trenches that are often deeper than Mount Everest is tall, as well as deep-sea volcanoes and basins.
 While it is often difficult for life to sustain itself in this type of environment, many species have adapted and do thrive in the oceanic zone.

-The open ocean is vertically divided into four zones: the sunlight zone, twilight zone, midnight zone, and abyssal zone.
+The open ocean is vertically divided into five zones: the epipelagic zone, mesopelagic zone, bathypelagic zone, abyssopelagic zone, and hadalpelagic zone.

 Sub zones

-The Mesopelagic (disphotic) zone, which is where only small amounts of light penetrate, lies below the Epipelagic zone.
-This zone is often referred to as the "Twilight Zone" due to its scarce amount of light.
-Temperatures in the Mesopelagic zone range from 5 to 4 C. The pressure is higher here, it can be up to 10100 kPa and increases with depth.
+The mesopelagic (disphotic) zone, which is where only small amounts of light penetrate, lies below the epipelagic (photic) zone.
+The mesophelagic zone is often referred to as the "twilight zone" due to its scarce amount of light.
+Temperatures in the mesopelagic zone range from 4 to 20 C, with pressures increasing with depth and being up to 10100 kPa.

-54% of the ocean lies in the Bathypelagic (aphotic) zone into which no light penetrates.
-This is also called the midnight zone and the deep ocean.
+54% of the ocean lies in the bathypelagic (aphotic) zone into which no light penetrates.
+This is also called the "midnight zone" or the deep ocean.
 Due to the complete lack of sunlight, photosynthesis cannot occur and the only light source is bioluminescence.
-Water pressure is very intense and the temperatures are near freezing (range 0 to 6 C).
+Water pressure is very intense (reaching over 40300 kPa), and temperatures are near freezing (ranging from 0 to 6 C).

 Marine life

 Oceanographers have divided the ocean into zones based on how far light reaches.
 All of the light zones can be found in the oceanic zone.
 The epipelagic zone is the one closest to the surface and is the best lit.
 It extends to 100 meters and contains both phytoplankton and zooplankton that can support larger organisms like marine mammals and some types of fish.
 Past 100 meters, not enough light penetrates the water to support life, and no plant life exists.

 There are creatures, however, which thrive around hydrothermal vents, or geysers located on the ocean floor that expel superheated water that is rich in minerals.
-These organisms feed off of chemosynthetic bacteria, which use the superheated water and chemicals from the hydrothermal vents to create energy in place of photosynthesis.
-The existence of these bacteria allow creatures like squids, hatchet fish, octopuses, tube worms, giant clams, spider crabs and other organisms to survive.
+These organisms feed on chemosynthetic bacteria, which use the superheated water and chemicals from the hydrothermal vents to create energy in place of photosynthesis.
+The existence of these bacteria allows creatures like squid, hatchet fish, octopuses, tube worms, giant clams, spider crabs, and other organisms to survive.